 Pass/D/Fail (P/D/F).
 To encourage students to experiment with disciplines and courses they might not otherwise try, the College provides the opportunity to enroll in courses outside the declared major on a P/D/F basis with the permission of the advisor and the instructor.
-A maximum of 2 of the 16 units required for graduation may be earned on this basis.
-Within any given semester a student may take no more than one course on the P/D/F basis, unless the student is taking 2.5 or more units of credit, in which case a second course may be taken on this basis.
-Once students have declared a major, they may not take courses on a pass/fail basis in the department of their major or in any course required for the major.
+A maximum of 3.00 of the 16.00 units required for graduation may be earned on a P/D/F and CR/NC basis.
+Within any given semester a student may take no more than one course on the P/D/F basis, unless the student is taking 2.50 or more units of credit, in which case a second course may be taken on this basis.
+Once students have declared a major, they may not take courses on a pass/D/fail basis in the department of their major or in any course required for the major.